 To create this look, Scott recommends using Evo Icon Welder for heat protection.
 “Also, use a Cloud Nine wide iron to curl the hair and a wide-tooth comb to comb through curls when they are back to room temperature,” she adds.

 This simple hairstyle provides slight width from the loose waves, but no volume.
 It is best suited for women with an oval, square or triangle face shape.

 Simple Infinity Braid

 “This specific half updo is simple but elegant,” says owner and hairstylist Brittany Harris of Yorktown, VA.
 “My favorite thing about this look is the infinity braid.
 It shows no ending to the braid with how it is carefully pinned,” she states.

 “Her hair was blown out with Oribe’s Royal Blowout.
 The braid was constructed with Oribe’s Swept Up powder which helps add texture to the braid to easily distress it and expand it to create the illusion of a wider, thicker braid,” she explains.
 “She was finished off with Oribe’s Impermeable spray to help keep the flyaways down and the overall look frizz-free.”

-This is the perfect style for any hair type!
+This is a perfect style for any hair type!
 The simplicity of it makes it do-able for any texture.
-This look is also perfect for the everyday woman who likes to keep her hair away from her face.
+This look is also perfect for the woman who likes to keep her hair away from her face.
 The braids are perfect to keep the hair back and secure while still looking classy and elegant.